 2. Select an experimental set of artefacts to explore the practicalities of metadata extraction from large scale digital collections and the balance of automatic detection of relationships within the collection compared with the use of manual intervention.

-3. Engage with potential CH researchers to develop web-based 3D-centered annotation tools to support the analysis of relationships in the resulting digital collection.
+3. Engage with potential CH researchers to develop web-based 3D-centred annotation tools to support the analysis of relationships in the resulting digital collection.

 4. Evaluate the degree to which the identification of semantic links in a digital collection can be effectively automated and produce results that would not have been anticipated without the use of the technologies